riege/github-pages-build/README.md

 Check the repository workflow `Actions`.
 There should be an action publishing the GitHub Pages.

+### Other scenarios
+More complex scenarios than just supporting markdown from one `docs` folder is possible, but not (yet) supported by github-pages-build.

 ### Example
 This repository also acts as an example, see `docs/index.md` and result on https://riege.github.io/github-pages-build